Special Educational Needs (SEN) and/or Disabilities (D) & Inclusion

 All mainstream schools must appoint a designated teacher; the Special Educational Needs Co-ordinator (SENCo), who is responsible for the day-to-day operation of the school's SEND policy.
 He or she will co-ordinate provision for pupils with SEND and liaise with parents, staff and external agencies.

 The named SENCo for Hackbridge Primary School is Miss Robins.
+Our Assistant Manager for SEND & Inclusion is Mrs Prior.

 Relationships with Parents/Carers